kiranps/screenshotit/README.md

 ```

-# Running the tests

-Explain how to run the automated tests for this system

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.